Overview 2023

 View the current year's course page

-You will have the tools to provide safe, ethical and quality person, family and community-centred practice in complex and changing environments.
+In this course you will develop the tools you need to provide safe, ethical and quality person, family and community-centred practice in complex and changing environments.
 Working across a range of health, education and private settings, you will provide evidence-based services to people and communities in local, national and global contexts.

 Effective communication skills will enable you to work in partnership with others and collaboratively in interprofessional teams, reflective of the industry.

-You will also develop the tools to lead, advocate and innovate to develop socially responsible and sustainable actions that support every individual’s right to optimal communication and swallowing.
+You will also develop the skills to lead, advocate, and innovate to develop socially responsible and sustainable actions that support every individual’s right to optimal communication and swallowing.

 Learning Outcomes